barashe/bacpacs/README.md

 -   Python 2.7.

--   Several python packages, including numpy, scipy, and scikit-learn.
-If you are missing a package, you will get an error stating which package you are missing.
-Then you can simply install the package using [pip](https://pypi.python.org/pypi/pip/) or [EasyInstall](https://wiki.python.org/moin/EasyInstall).
+-   Python packages: numpy, scipy, scikit-learn, and biopython.
+If you are missing a package, you can simply install the package using [pip](https://pypi.python.org/pypi/pip/) or [EasyInstall](https://wiki.python.org/moin/EasyInstall).

-Running
+Running bacpacs as a python module
 -------
 Below are elaborated running examples of the two possible bacpacs schemes:
 1. Predicting data using bacpacs pre-trained model: bacpacs comes with a pre-trained model, used in the bacpacs paper.
 The pre-trained model can be easily downloaded and used.